Chinchilla, Queensland: Civic infrastructure and schools

 Speculation Provisional School opened in 1908 and closed circa 1915.

 Park View Provisional School opened circa 1910 and closed circa 1916.

 The town was part of the Shire of Chinchilla local government entity from 1912, formed after splitting from the Shire of Wambo, until 2008 when it amalgamated with the Town of Dalby and the Shires of Murilla, Tara and Wambo and the southern part of Taroom to form the Western Downs Region.

 Fairy Meadow Road State School opened on 5 November 1915 and closed in 1919.

-Wilga Park Provisional School and Wombo Creek Provisional School both opened on 1916 as half-time schools (meaning they shared a single teacher).
+Wilga Park Provisional School and Wombo Creek Provisional School both opened in 1916 as half-time schools (meaning they shared a single teacher).
 Wilga Park Provisional School closed in late 1917 or early 1918.
 It is not known if Wombo Creek Provisional School then also closed or operated on a full-time basis.
 From 9 July 1919 Wombo Creek Provisional School was operating on a half-time basis with the newly opened Gunbar Provisional School.
 Wombo Creek and Gunbar schools both closed circa 1925/6.

 Logyard Provisional School opened in 1918, closing circa 1919.
 Logyard State School opened circa 1941 and closed in 1959.

 Sixteen Mile Creek Provisional School opened on 5 February 1918 as a half-time provisional school (possibly in conjunction with Wombo Creek Provisional School).
-It closed on 1936.
+It closed in 1936.

 The Chinchilla War Memorial was originally located near the railway overpass and was unveiled on 30 January 1919 by the Queensland Governor, Hamilton Goold-Adams.
 In 1977, it was substantially refurbished and relocated to the Returned and Services League of Australia club and was unveiled on 17 March 1979.